 UsabilityHub’s pricing in comparison to UserZoom

 UsabilityHub’s pricing has two separate components:

-- A plan starting at $79/mo billed monthly or annually.
+- A plan starting at $79/month, billed monthly or annually.

-- Paying for responses from the UsabilityHub panel starting at $1 per response.
+- Paying for responses from the UsabilityHub panel starts at $1 per response.

 There is a limited free plan which allows you to run tests with a duration of up to 2 mins and a branded interface.